rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/Transformer.md

 - separate LR for bias terms, scaled larger by dimension?
   At the same time, weight decay is smaller by the same inverse factor.
   (https://github.com/tysam-code/hlb-CIFAR10/blob/ad103b43d29f08b348b522ad89d38beba8955f7c/main.py#L50)

+- start with Adam, then switch to SGD with momentum